 Patients, with support from their family or carer and treating team, should be encouraged to consider appointing a substitute decision-maker and to complete an advance care directive.

-Refer to step 6 for a more detailed description of managing patients with recurrent, residual or metastatic disease.
+Refer to step 6 for a more detailed description of managing patients with relapsed or progressive disease.

 These online resources are useful: